HilkopterBob/terraform-ansible-inventory/README.md

 A high-performance, zero-dependency Go command-line tool for extracting Ansible host definitions from deeply nested Terraform state (or any large JSON), and emitting them in various formats (JSON, INI, TXT, or native Ansible inventory).

+For extensive usage guides see the [docs directory](docs/) which also powers the GitHub Pages site.

 ---

 ## 🔍 Features